 Project INCLUDE (Interdisciplinary Collaboration for Language in Universally Designed Education) promotes interdisciplinary collaboration among scholars from two different programs, Special Education and Speech Language Pathology, with a focus on augmentative and alternative communication (AAC) and assistive technology for children and youth who have significant intellectual and developmental disabilities.

-Project INCLUDE scholars have highly specialized and focused experiences within the two-year time frame of their respective graduate program.
-These include coursework, activities, field placements, and shared assignments, that allow scholars to gain real world interdisciplinary experience in AAC.
+Project INCLUDE scholars have highly specialized and focused experiences within the two-year time frame of their respective graduate programs.
+These include coursework, activities, field placements, and shared assignments, that allow scholars to gain real-world interdisciplinary experience in AAC.
 Scholars will gain the requisite knowledge and skills to provide differentiated instruction and intensive individualized interventions with K-12 students with intellectual and developmental disabilities and complex communication needs who require AAC by acquiring competencies that foster: